-The Group and Company Annual Financial Statements have been prepared by the MTN finance staff under the guidance of the Group Finance Executive, S Perumal CA(SA) and were supervised by the Group Chief Financial Officer, TBL Molefe CA(SA).
+The Group and Company Annual Financial Statements have been prepared by the MTN Finance staff under the guidance of the Group Finance Executive, S Perumal CA(SA) and was supervised by the Group Chief Financial Officer, TBL Molefe CA(SA).

-These Annual Financial Statements were authorised on 8 March 2022 by the Board of Directors.
+These Annual Financial Statements were authorised on 26 April 2022 by the Board of Directors.